 C11.
-Percentage of all enrolled, degree-seeking, first-time, fir point averages within each of the following ranges (using from whom you collected high school GPA.
-(Please note) 4.0 scale).
-1 Report information only for those students Percent who had GPA of 3.0 and higher Percent who had GPA between 2.0 and 2.99 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 C12.
-Average high school GPA of all degree-seeking, first-time ne, first-year (fresh man) students who submitted GPA: Percent of total first-time, first-year (freshman) students wh o submitted l nigh scl hool GPA:% Admission Policies C13.
-Application fee Does your institution have an application fee? ⊠ Yes No Amount of application fee: \$10 Can it be waived for applicants with financial need? ⊠ Yes No C14.
-Application closing date Does your institution have an application closing date?
-Application closing date (fall): Priority date: July 1 Yes ⊠1 Йo C15.
-Are first-time, first-year students accepted for terms oth er than the fall? ⊠ Yes No C16.
-Notification to applicants of admission decision sent $(fill)$ in one only) On a rolling basis beginning (date): Dec.
-1 By (date): Other: C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: X Must reply by a certain date or within weeks if notifie Other: ed thereafter C18.
-Deferred admission: Does your institution allow students Yes No If yes, maximum period of postponement: to postpone enrolln nent after admission?
+Percentage of all enrolled, degree-seeking, first point averages within each of the following rang from whom you collected high school GPA. ges (using 4.0 scale). l Report informatio on only for those students Percent who had GPA of 3.0 and higher Percent who had GPA between 2.0 and 2.99 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 C12.
+Average high school GPA of all degree-seeking , first-time, fi rst-year (freshi man) stude ents who su ibmitted GPA: Percent of total first-time, first-year (freshman) stud dents who sub mitted h igh scho ool GPA: % Admission Policies C13.
+Application fee Does your institution have an application fee? ⊠ Yes □No ) Amount of application fee: \$20 Can it be waived for applicants with financial need ? ⊠ Yes □No ) C14.
+Application closing date Does your institution have an application closing d Application closing date (fall): Priority date: July 1 ate? [ Yes ⊠ No ) C15.
+Are first-time, first-year students accepted for terms other t han the fall? ⊠ Yes 🗌 N 0 C16.
+Notification to applicants of admission decision sent (fill in o ne only) On a rolling basis beginning (date): By (date): Other: Within 2 weeks of receipt of applicat ion C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: X Must reply by May 1 or within weeks if note Other: fied thereafter r C18.
+Deferred admission: Does your institution allow ☐ Yes ☐ No If yes, maximum period of postponement: - ostpone o enrollmo ent after ad mission?
 C19.
-Early admission of high school students: Does your instit time, first-year (freshman) students one year or more before C20.
-Common application: Will you accept the Common Appli School Principals if submitted?
+Early admission of high school students: Does time, first-year (freshman) students one year or mo C20.
+Common application: Will you accept the Common School Principals if submitted?
 If "yes," are supplemental forms required?
-Is your college a member of the Common Application Group outed by Yes Yes Yes Yes ⊠ No decision plan (an admission plan that permits students to apply and of the regular notification date and that asks students to commit to than) applicants for fall enrollment?
-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2000 entering class: Number of early decision applications received by yo Number of applicants admitted under early decision p Please provide significant details about your early dec ision plan:
+Is your college a member of the Common Applicat on distrib outed by Yes Yes Yes the Nation No No No No nal Associat tion of Secondary